pazsea/school-player/README.md

 ## Features:
+RUN NPM INSTALL.
+ADD YOUR OWN FIREBASE PROJECT.

 * uses:
-  * create a playlist of youtube, soundcloud, vimeo videos.
+  * create your own custom playlist of youtube, soundcloud, vimeo videos.

 ## TO DO: